The Folkestone School for Girls Academy Trust is known as “the school” in this policy.

 ii) the Complainant may re-state the nature of the complaint if they choose;

-iii) the Complainant may be asked questions by the committee and by the Principal;
+iii) the Complainant may be asked questions by the panel and by the Principal;

-iv) the Principal may be asked to make a statement to the committee regarding the complaint and may be asked questions by the committee or the complainant;
+iv) the Principal may be asked to make a statement to the panel regarding the complaint and may be asked questions by the panel or the complainant;

 v) both parties may summarise the complaint, if appropriate;